turingbombe/linked-lists-web-0716/README.md

 # Objective

-Implement an immutable singly-linked list in Ruby
+Implement an singly-linked list in Ruby

 # Introduction